rmzetti/hover-exec/README.md

 "exec.selectOnHover": select code on hover, default:false

-For each script language to be used, three strings are required:
+For each script language, exec.id, three strings are required, with a fourth optional:
 - [0] the exec command
 - [1] a change directory command to change working folder to 'currentFolder'
-- [2] a regex to enable output to be inserted into `=<<intermediate results>>`
+- [2] a regex result string to enable output, $1, to be provided in the form `=<< $1>>` for in-line display of intermediate results

-A fourth string is optional to change the output file name and extension (the default is `temp.txt`)
+- [3] optional to provide an output file name and extension (the default is `temp.txt`)

+Note that additional script languages can be added just by adding a new section to `settings.json`

 "exec.js":
 [0] "'node '+temp"